ThemeZee/napoli/readme.txt

 = 1.2.3 =
 * fixed slider layout on Right-to-Left language websites
+* fixed alignment of Magazine widgets for RTL websites

 = 1.2.2 =
 * fixed flexbox layout issues appearing with the latest Safari 10.1 version